lukasnxyz/learn-ml/NOTES.md

 ### General notes
 - Progress bar in python: tqdm
-- A tensor is just a representaiton of a scalar/vector/matrix/etc. so an object with dimension and shape
+- A tensor is just a representation of a scalar/vector/matrix/etc. so an object with dimension and shape
 - Gradient descent is basic machine learning algo
 - y = w(x) OR y = w(x) - b
 - goal -> w(x) - b = 0